ChanVimean/ES6-For-React/README.md

 ### 👥 5.1 Basic Arrays

+> [!Note]
-You can store strings, numbers, or any data types in arrays.
+> You can store strings, numbers, or any data types in arrays.

 ### Code Example